See what mortgage you qualify for

 Not all ARMs work the same, so it’s important to consider the different factors of each when you shop for loans.

 The initial interest rate for a 7/6 ARM is usually lower than the going rate for fixed-rate mortgages.
-Once you close your mortgage deal, you’ll lock in that rate for the first 7 years of the loan.
+Once you close your mortgage deal, you’ll lock in that rate (sometimes mistakenly called a “teaser rate”) for the first 7 years of the loan.

 When the initial 7 years are up, your lender will reset the interest rate every 6 months based on the market index and margin.
-Even in a stable market, your monthly payments could fluctuate quite a bit during the lifetime of your loan.
+Even in a stable market, your monthly payments could fluctuate quite a bit during the life of the loan.

 - Initial adjustment: Limits the percent increase for the initial rate adjustment following the end of the fixed-rate period.
-For the 2/2/5 structure, your first adjustment following the fixed-rate period can’t raise the interest rate more than 2% higher than your original rate.
+For the 2/2/5 structure, your first adjustment after the fixed-rate period can’t raise the interest rate more than 2% higher than your initial fixed rate.

 - Subsequent adjustment: Limits the percent increase in subsequent adjustments.
 In this case, subsequent adjustments can’t raise the interest rate more than 2% higher than the previous adjustment’s rate.

-- Lifetime adjustment: Shows the max interest rate above your initial fixed rate.
-This is sometimes referred to as the interest rate cap.
-In a 2/2/5 loan, the interest rate may never exceed 5% more than your initial interest rate.
+- Lifetime adjustment: It’s the max interest rate above your initial fixed rate, sometimes referred to as the interest rate cap.
+With a 2/2/5 cap, the interest rate may never exceed 5% more than your initial interest rate.

-While caps limit the increase of your interest rate, they also come with a floor that limits how much the rate can decrease following the initial adjustment.
+While rate caps limit how much your interest rate can increase, they also come with a floor that limits how much the rate can decrease following the initial adjustment.

 How Does a 7/6 ARM Compare to Other Mortgages?

-Before committing to a 7/6 ARM, you might want to check out a few other mortgage options.
+Before committing to a 7/6 ARM, you should check out a few other mortgage options.
 Each comes with its rates, terms, advantages and risks.

 7/6 ARM vs. 7/1 ARM

-Both loan options typically carry lower interest rates than fixed-rate loans, but 7/1 ARMs readjust interest annually while 7/6 ARMs readjust semi-annually.
+Both loan options are 7-year ARMs.
+They typically have lower interest rates than fixed-rate loans, but 7/1 ARMs readjust interest once a year, while 7/6 ARMs readjust every 6 months.

-The longest fixed-rate term you’ll find with ARMs is a 10-year ARM, either as a 10/1 or 10/6 ARM.
-Since 10-year ARMs have a longer fixed-rate term, they’re a lower risk option for borrowers that aren’t in a hurry to sell their homes before the variable rate kicks in.
+The lengthiest fixed-rate term you’ll get is a 10-year ARM, either a 10/1 ARM or 10/6 ARM.
+Since 10-year ARMs have longer fixed-rate terms, they’re a lower-risk option for borrowers who aren’t in a hurry to sell their homes before the variable rate kicks in.
 On the downside, 10-year ARMs have slightly higher initial interest rates than 7/6 ARMs.

-A 7/6 ARM typically has an interest-rate advantage over 15- and 30-year fixed-rate mortgages, at least during the fixed-rate term.
-ARMs start with lower interest rates than fixed-rate mortgages, but the interest advantage can be lost if subsequent variable rates are high enough to make the average ARM interest rate higher.
+A 7/6 ARM typically has an interest-rate advantage over 15- and 30-year fixed-rate mortgages – at least during the initial fixed-rate term.
+ARMs start with lower interest rates than fixed-rate mortgages, but you may lose the interest-rate advantage if the variable rate hikes regularly exceed the fixed mortgage rates.

 When Might a 7/6 ARM Make Sense?

-In the right scenario, a 7/6 ARM might make the most sense for you over fixed-rate or other mortgage options.
+In the right scenario, a 7/6 ARM might make more sense for you than a fixed-rate or other mortgage option.

-For instance, a 7/6 ARM can be a great option if you’re not planning to settle down at the property you’re buying.
-If you intend to sell your home within a few years of purchasing it, getting a 7/6 ARM means that you’ll only pay a lower fixed interest rate and never have to deal with the later and higher-risk variable rates.
+A 7/6 ARM can be a great option if you’re not planning to settle down at the property you’re buying.
+If you intend to sell your home within a few years of purchasing it, getting a 7/6 ARM means you’ll only pay a lower fixed interest rate and never have to deal with higher-risk variable rates later on.

 Interest rates are high

 If interest rates are high when you plan to buy, a 7/6 ARM can help you secure a lower interest rate in the short term.
-That way, if interest rates drop after the first 7 years, you may not see a major change in your interest payment.
-Or if you see that interest rates are set to rise, you can try to refinance before your 7-year introductory period ends.
+If interest rates drop after the first 7 years of the loan, you may not see a major change in your interest payment.
+If it looks like interest rates will rise, you can try to refinance before the 7-year introductory period ends.

 You anticipate earning more income

-Some professions may not pay a lot at the start but may offer greater rewards later in your career.
-If a higher rate might affect the affordability of your mortgage payments, it’s best to ensure that you’re on a higher-income path so you’ll be able to keep up with increased rates later down the line.
+Some professions may not pay a lot at the start but may offer greater monetary rewards later in your career.
+If a higher rate might affect the affordability of your mortgage payments, it’s best to ensure you’re on a higher-income career path to keep up with increased rates down the line.

 You want to convert to a fixed-rate loan